spdx/spdx-spec/docs/serializations.md

     - `{Vocabularyname}` shall be replaced with the specific vocabulary name.
     - `{Entryname}` shall be replaced with the specific enumerated value name.

-1. Individual Value List IRIs:
+1. Individual value list IRIs:

     IRIs for individual value lists within the SPDX v3.0.1 vocabulary shall be constructed using the following format: